Wellesley MA Real Estate & Luxury Homes for Sale | Community Guide

 Methodology

-TownRatings™ is a proprietary model developed by Team Coyle to provide homebuyers and sellers with a relative rating (assessment) of a town’s key characteristics, benchmarked against other Greater Boston towns.
+TownRatings™ is a proprietary model developed by Team Coyle to provide homebuyers and sellers with a relative assessment of a town’s key characteristics, benchmarked against other select Greater Boston towns.
 Ratings are based on publicly available data and Team Coyle’s on-the-ground expertise and are intended as a general guide only.
-Please consult a licensed real estate professional before making any real estate decisions.
-Ratings are current as of October 4, 2025.
+They are not guarantees, objective rankings, or a substitute for independent research.
+Users should consult the appropriate licensed or qualified professionals and independently verify all relevant facts before making any real estate or related decision.
+Ratings are current as of March 31, 2026.

 RATING CATEGORIES

-• Quality of Schools: Based on Massachusetts Department of Elementary and Secondary Education (DESE) 2024 data, emphasizing Grade 10 MCAS English Language Arts and Mathematics proficiency rates and 4-year high school graduation rates.
-Together, these measures provide a snapshot of academic achievement and long-term outcomes.
+• Quality of Schools: Based on Massachusetts Department of Elementary and Secondary Education (DESE) 2024 data, with emphasis on Grade 10 MCAS English Language Arts and Mathematics proficiency rates and 4-year high school graduation rates.
+These measures are used as general indicators only and do not capture every aspect of school quality or student experience.

 Scale: Above Average · Average · Below Average